Black Mountain College: Locations

 The college originally rented the YMCA Blue Ridge Assembly buildings south of Black Mountain, North Carolina, founded and owned by another progressive educator, Willis D. Weatherford.

 In 1937, it purchased a 667 acre property across the valley at Lake Eden.^{:8} This property, developed by E.W.
 Grove (of the Grove Park Inn and Grove Arcade in Asheville) as a summer resort for residents of his nearby Grovemont neighborhood, included a gate house, dining hall, sleeping lodges, several cottages and other structures.

 In May 1941, following the end of their lease at Blue Ridge Assembly, the College moved its operations to Lake Eden, where it remained until its closing in 1957.^{:8} Over these 16 years, College faculty, staff, and students established a working farm and constructed new buildings, including the iconic Studies Building designed by architect A. Lawrence Kocher, music rehearsal cubicles (Paul Beidler), the Service Building (Lawrence Kocher), the Science Building (Paul Williams, Dan Rice, and Stan Vanderbeek), the Minimum House (designed by students), the Jalowetz House (Lawrence Kocher), and the Quiet House (a memorial to Mark Dreier designed by Alex "Bill" Reed).

 The property was later purchased and converted to an ecumenical Christian boys' residential summer camp (Camp Rockmont).
 This has been used for years as the site of the Black Mountain Festival, the Lake Eden Arts Festival (LEAF), and Black Mountain College Museum + Arts Center's {Re}HAPPENING.
 A number of the original structures are still in use as lodgings or administrative facilities, and two frescoes painted by Jean Charlot remain intact on the site.

 Closing

-Black Mountain College closed in 1957, eight years after Albers left to direct the first design department at Yale.
+Black Mountain College closed in 1957, eight years after Albers left to direct the first design department at Yale University.
 The college suspended classes by court order due to debts; the school was unable to sustain itself financially given the greatly decreased number of students.
 In 1962, the school's books were finally closed, with all debts covered.